-- 1) it does not alter the position of the mooring, and - 2) the activity complies with all relevant conditions of C.1.8 Coastal works general conditions.
+- 1) it does not alter the position of the mooring, and - 2) the activity complies with C.1.8 Coastal works general conditions.

 For the avoidance of doubt this rule covers the following RMA activities:

 • The maintenance or repair of a mooring in, on, under or over the foreshore or seabed and any incidental disturbance of the foreshore or seabed (s12(1) and s12(3)).